 top of page

-I'm a linguist, working as a Teaching Fellow in Semantics (fixed-term UK Lecturer) at the University of Edinburgh.
+I'm a Teaching Fellow in Semantics (fixed-term UK Lecturer) at the University of Edinburgh.

-I received my PhD in Linguistics from the University of Pennsylvania in 2019 (supervised by Florian Schwarz).
-In 2020-2022, I was an Alexander von Humboldt Research Fellow at the University of Konstanz.
-In 2019-2020, I did a postdoc in Konstanz, working with Maribel Romero on the semantics of questions, as part of the DFG-funded Questions at the Interfaces project.
+I got my PhD in Linguistics from the University of Pennsylvania in 2019.
+Before coming to Edinburgh, I was an Alexander von Humboldt Research Fellow at the University of Konstanz and member of the Questions at the Interfaces research unit.

 -